 Gene was fascinated,

 captured by the freedom reading afforded.
 What was more, he read and was inspired to put his own words to paper.
 He has always enjoyed both technical and literary pursuits.
-He wrote his first novel at 12.
+He wrote his first novel at 9.
 (90 pages longhand.)
-Also, at age 12, he was working with a local electrician actually wiring new homes and retrofitting older homes.
-Gene graduated high school and headed immediately to college majoring in electrical engineering.
+At age 12, he was working with a local electrician actually wiring new homes and retrofitting older homes.
+Gene graduated high school and headed immediately to college.

 Four years later,

 and for almost 8 years thereafter, during what he now refers to as another life, Gene was an electrical engineer, designing lighting and power distribution systems.
 He next founded and owned a very successful consumer electronics company in Houston, Texas.

 he saddled up and headed west.
 While he doesn’t mind talking about working as an environmental engineer with the Air Quality Management District in California, he does not reveal much about his debut at the Improv as a guitarist and singer.

 GENE CARTWRIGHT Father Author Screenwriter Former Engineer Film Producer/Director Past Oprah Guest Past Pulitzer-nominee Marine

 and business activities, Gene continued to write and dream of being a published and a full-time author.
 In 1996, that dream was realized.
 Gene has written 9 novels. a book of poetry, short stories, and several screenplays.
 For two years, his book tour for ‘I Never Played Catch With My Father,’ took him from coast to coast:

 and radio programs, including Oprah, NPR stations and countless TV morning shows, news and sports shows.
 He has been the subject of numerous newspaper and magazine articles.